danilolmoura/DataStructuresWithC/README.md

 ## Sequential Linear Lists

-It is a linear list in which the logical order of the elements is the same as the physical order (in memory) of the elements.
+It is a linear list in which the logical order of the elements is the same as the physical order (in memory).
 That is, neighboring elements in the list will also be neighbors in memory.

 ## Linked Lists

+It is a list in which the logical order of the elements is not the same as the physical order (in memory), and each element of the list indicates the next element.